Yoga for Beginners - Beginners Yoga Course

 Beginners Yoga Brighton and Hove

-Do you want a private class with Sundara Yoga Fow?
+Would you like to have a private class with Sundara Yoga Flow?
 Do you want to learn step by step how to practice safely and how to nourish yourself?
-Sign up and I send you my blog about 10 tips for a beginner starting a yoga practice.
+You can also read my blog about 10 tips for a beginner starting a yoga practice.

 @By the way, I should have mentioned that I really enjoyed your classes and learned a lot about my body.
 As an instructor, you put a